DO1JLR/ansible_playbook_servers/README.md

 [![MIT License](https://raw.githubusercontent.com/DO1JLR/ansible_playbook_template/main/.github/license.svg?sanitize=true)](https://github.com/DO1JLR/ansible_playbook_template/blob/main/LICENSE)

-Ansible playbook to set up ...something
+ Ansible Playbook to set up some of my servers
 =========================================

-This is a ansible playbook to setup ...
-Server and maybe some other projects.
-We will see...
+This is a ansible playbook to setup some of my Servers.
+Including webserver for some of my domains and my mailserver.

++ For more general Information have a look in the ``docs/`` Folder.
++ For a highly exact information and when you have a deeper understanding of ansible use the ``site.yml`` to understand which roles we are putting together.
+We tried to store all non sensible used variables in the unencrypted vars.yml.

  Tipps und Tricks:
 ---------